ece362-purdue/proton-labs/lab2-interrupts/README.md

     - Look in the C/C++ SDK documentation for a function that would tell you the **current interrupt status for a given GPIO pin**.
 This function will return a bitmask of the current set of events currently pending for the GPIO pin (since we have not yet **acknowledged** the interrupt, as we did in Step 2).
     - In the ISR, check the interrupt status for all the row pins.
 If we find one that has a pending event, we know that that is the row pin that was pressed.
 Using this knowledge of `col` and the pressed row pin, we can now determine which key was pressed.
     - The global variable `keymap` is an array of the key values for each button.
 Use the row and column numbers to calculate the correct index, put the value of the key in the global variable `key`, and print it out to the Serial Monitor with `printf`.

+In summary, you should implement the following functions:
+1. `init_keypad_irq` - configure the GPIO pins 2 through 5 to trigger an interrupt on a rising edge, and call `keypad_isr` when that happens.
+2. `drive_column` - drive the column pin indicated by the global variable `col` high and all other column pins low.
+Sleep for 25 milliseconds.
+Increment `col` mod 4 after driving the pin.
+3. `keypad_isr` - acknowledge the interrupt, call `drive_column` to drive the next column pin, check the row pins for a high signal, and print out the key that was pressed.

 Upload and monitor in PlatformIO.
 Hopefully, pressing a button on your keypad should print out that key on your Serial Monitor.